benlynch1931/boris_bikes/README.md

 1. Create a docking instance
 2. Release a bike and create bike instances
 3. See if the bike(instance) is working.
+4. Exception raised if no bikes available
+5. Check bike availability